McPoozle/dnd-notes/content/Venix/PCs/Lacrimiteres Party.md

 ###### Peltar
 > Mysterious wizard who claims to be from the future and is obsessed with a conspiracy about "The Red Hand".
 Very eccentric with an aversion to spells that aren't Magic Missile, choosing instead to use stage magic
+> 	Gained a key to [[The Foglands]]; putting it in an empty doorway and turning the key causes the “door” to shimmer dully like a funhouse mirror before opening a portal for about 30 seconds; thinking of a location before turning the key may link to that specific location; Peltar only tried this with his Perler Tower -> the key writing glows blue and illuminates ground going forward.
+Path ends at a meteor pit
+>Peltar believes he's in the past to make sure the canon events happen in Quinn's campaign; he's the chosen one

 ###### Sysko